objectified/selmon/README.md

 on the machines you run your tests from, not on the machine that carries out the actual tests.
 Lately, Selenium even has support for PhantomJS, which does not require X at all.
 You can use that, if testing through the V8 engine is sufficient for you.

+### Known issues and shortcomings
+Using a functional testing tool (Selenium) for an entirely different goal (monitoring) comes with a few consequences.
+ There are a few things that are hard to do or even impossible when using Selenium.
+It's important to know about these.
+* Selenium does not provide access to HTTP status codes; in other words, you won't know whether a page returns a status code that lies in the 4xx/5xx range.
+To get around this, I suggest you check for the presence of elements on the page
+* A lot of exceptions that the Selenium Server can throw do not provide you with very specific information about errors that occur.
+In Selmon, when these cases occur, the Exception type is in the error message, and the exception message is shown when available.
+It's far from ideal, and I'm looking into ways to provide more information.
+* The performance data returned by Selmon is not entirely accurate, as the benchmarked code to provide performance data includes the HTTP calls made to the Selenium Server to trigger the remote commands that are sent to a browser.
+While these calls generally do not suffer from much overhead, it's important to know about this nuance when interpreting performance data.
+In other words, any network latency and Selenium Server performance can distort your performance data.